act-rules/act-rules.github.io/_rules/document-title-is-descriptive.md

 ### Expectation

-Each target element describes the topic or purpose of the overall content of the [document](https://www.w3.org/TR/dom/#concept-document).
+The target element describes the topic or purpose of the overall content of the [document](https://www.w3.org/TR/dom/#concept-document).

 ## Assumptions